The Indiana Company, Grand Ohio Company, and Vandalia

 It will appear reasonable to all, that if a Peace is granted to them, they ought to make all the Restitution and Satisfaction in their Power: But the Goods are consum'd, and they have no Money.
 And yet, if they are allow'd to enjoy the whole Benefit of their Villany, without suffering any Inconvenience, they will more readily repeat it the first Opportunity.
 It is therefore my Opinion, that they should always on such Occasions be obliged to give up some Part of their Territory most convenient for our Settlement, which might be apply'd to the Indemnification of the Merchants.

-Sir William Johnson was the Superintendent for Indian Affairs for the Northern Department.
-In negotiations with western tribes, he mixed his official responsibilities with his private agenda as an investor in the Illinois Company.
+As Superintendent for Indian Affairs for the Northern Department, Johnson mixed his official responsibilities in negotiations with western tribes with his private agenda as a supporter (and possibly as an investor) for the Indiana Company.
 He arranged a 1765 meeting with a group of Haudenosaunee chiefs at his mansion in the Mohawk River Valley in New York, Johnson Hall.
-At that gathering, the chiefs agreed to transfer some land to the suffering traders.

-The Indiana Company tactic of getting land rights incorporate in the 1768 Treaty of Fort Stanwix negotiations was based in part on the fixed location of Pennsylvania's western boundary.
+The Indiana Company tactic of getting land rights incorporated in the 1768 Treaty of Fort Stanwix negotiations was based in part on the fixed location of Pennsylvania's western boundary.
 Though the colony's exact western edge was still undefined at the time (it was not settled until 1784), everyone knew that Penn's grant limited the width of his colony to five degrees of longitude.

 In an agreement signed two days before the Treaty of Fort Stanwix, a chunk of land was carved out for the Indiana Company.
-The boundaries of the Indiana Company tract extended from the:4
+The boundaries of the 3,500,000 acre Indiana Company tract extended from the:4

 ...southerly side of the mouth of Little Kenhawa Creek, where it empties into the river Ohio, and running from thence south east to the Laurel Hill, thence along the Laurel Hill until it strikes the river Monogehela... to the Southern boundary line of...
 Pennsylvania, thence westerly... to the river Ohio, thence down the said river... to the place of beginning.

 The tribes living north of the Ohio River who hunted in Kentucky were forced to be silent at Fort Stanwix.
-They had to accept the deal at Fort Stanwix, but later joined in Pontiac's Rebellion and killed intruding settlers.
-By design the Cherokee were not involved in the Treaty of Fort Stanwix.
+They had to accept the deal while observing negotiations at Fort Stanwix, but later joined in Pontiac's Rebellion and killed intruding settlers.

-The Cherokee and Haudenosaunee had agreed to a treaty in February 1768.
-The Cherokee then made a separate arrangement with John Stuart, the Superintendent for Indian Affairs for the Southern Department.
 In the 1768 Treaty of Hard Labor, the Cherokee ceded their claims south of the Ohio River and west to the mouth of the Kanawha River.
-That cession included the 2,000,000 acres sought by the Indiana Company and the overlapping 2,500,000 acres sought by the rival Mississippi Company.
-Arthur Lee was its champion.
-He justified the Mississippi Company request by using the need to provide land for the veterans of the French and Indian War.
+That cession included the 2,000,000 acres sought by the Indiana Company and the overlapping 2,500,000 acres sought by the rival Mississippi Company, as well as land claimed since 1749 by the Loyal Land Company and the Ohio Company.
+Arthur Lee was the champion in London for the Mississippi Company.
+He justified its request by using the need to provide land in Kentucky for veterans of the French and Indian War.

-To get royal conformation of the company's right to the 2,000,000 acres, Samuel Wharton and William Trent sailed to London in 1769.
+To get royal confirmation of the Indiana Company's deal in the Treaty of Fort Stanwix, Samuel Wharton and William Trent sailed to London in 1769.
 British officials there were angry that William Johnson had exceeded his instructions in negotiating the Treaty of Fort Stanwix, and initially declined to confirm the treaty.

-Lord Hillsborough, Secretary of State for the Southern Colonies and a member of the Board of Trade, was especially opposed.
-He considered authorizing more settlement west of the Proclamation Line of 1763 to be a bad policy.
+Authorizing more settlement west of the Proclamation Line of 1763 was bad policy, according to LOrd Hillsborough.
 Increasing the number of colonists moving into Native American homelands would create the unnecessary risk of triggering another war like Pontiac's Rebellion in 1763.5

 Johnson had been authorized in his treaty negotiations to move the proclamation line, the barrier to colonial settlement, westward to the mouth of the Kanawha River.
 That expansion would have added about 150 miles of lands stretching to the west.